saadati944/pixelBolder/Readme.md

 a tiny terminal app to resize pictures with a diffrent way.

-with this you can convert
+with this tool you can convert

 ![before](https://github.com/saadati944/pixelBolder/raw/master/examples/0.png)